andrewacashner/hearingfaithms/chapters/chapter-3.md

 early modern Spain; here again he follows after his ancestor David the giant-killer.
-This description also fits with the liturgical lessons of Christmas Matins from Pope St. Leo the Great that characterize Christ's birth as the beginning of a battle with the devil.
+This description also fits with the liturgical lessons of Christmas Matins from Leo the Great that characterize Christ's birth as the beginning of a battle with the devil.
 [@Covarrubias:Tesoro, s.v. *divisa*: "La
 señal que el cauallero trae para ser conocido \[...\].
 Y deuisa tanto quiere